hapax/hapax.github.io/assets/minimal-networks.md

 *Note.* This is an example of a
  [proof by contradiction](https://en.wikipedia.org/wiki/Proof_by_contradiction).
-We assume something we want to show is false, and by demonstrating that it leads to a contradiction with known facts, reason backwards.
+We assume something we want to show is false, and by demonstrating that it leads to a contradiction with known facts, reason backwards to conclue that it cannot be true.

 ---